This isn’t heaven, so don’t expect it to be.”

 A final word on the discipline of balancing and its essence of giving up: you must have something in order to give it up.
 You cannot give up anything you have not already gotten.
 If you give up winning without ever having won, you are where you were at the beginning: a loser.
 You must forge for yourself an identity before you can give it up.
 You must develop an ego before you can lose it.
 This may seem incredibly elementary, but I think it is necessary to say it, since there are many people I know who possess a vision of evolution yet seem to lack the will for it.
 They want, and believe it is possible, to skip over the discipline, to find an easy short-cut to sainthood.

 There are no “easy short-cut[s] to sainthood.”
-For Christians, that’s a powerful statement and reminder of the source of our identity, i.e. the sacrifice already made for us.
+That’s a powerful statement and reminder.
 Jesus took no shortcuts.
 So why should we think that we are entitled to take any?